visheshd/visheshd.github.io/_posts/2023-10-10-b2b-saas-onboarding.md

 Not all clients wear the same size.
 A generic onboarding process can make clients feel like they ordered a custom suit, but ended up with an off-the-rack outfit.
 Make sure your onboarding is as unique as your clients are.

-4. Ignoring the Feedback Loop

-Feedback isn't just for pointing out flaws.
-It's the secret sauce for growth.
-By seeking and acting on client input, you'll show your commitment to adaptability and improvement.

-Now that we know what not to do, let's look at some best practices:
+## Now that we know what not to do, let's look at some best practices:

 • Make It Personal: You're not just selling a product, you're building a partnership.
 Add personal touches to make your clients feel valued.

 • Use Tech Wisely: Automate tasks, but don't let technology replace genuine human interactions.

+• Ignoring the Feedback Loop: Feedback isn't just for pointing out flaws.
+It's the secret sauce for growth.
+By seeking and acting on client input, you'll show your commitment to adaptability and improvement.

 • Stay Adaptable: The SaaS industry is always changing.
 Keep updating your onboarding process to keep up with the trends.